angular-experts-io/modern-angular-workshop/exercise-routing/README.md

 by [@tomastrajan](https://twitter.com/tomastrajan) from [AngularExperts.io](https://angularexperts.io)

-# Welcome to exercise - Routing and Navigation (19 TODOs)
+# Welcome to exercise - Routing and Navigation (20 TODOs)

 In this exercise, we're going to explore how to implement routing and navigation in Angular application with a focus on best practices like deep linking (reflecting relevant app state to URL) and UX concerns (using router state to parametrize parts of the UI).

 - How to set up routing features
-- How to define useful helper routes like (redirect for main lazy feature and wildcard route)
+- How to define useful helper routes like (redirect for the main lazy feature and wildcard route)
 - How to define new routes and capture dynamic parameters
 - How to use additional `router-outlet` to implement nested routing
 - How to use `routeLink` to navigate between routes